Investment Objectives

 Market environment and performance

 The economic disparity between the US and the Eurozone remained.
-While Europe’s economy has consistently shown signs of weakening, particularly as its largest economies continue to face a deterioration in economic metrics, the US has maintained a relatively steady economic trajectory.
-Recent Purchasing Managers’ Index (PMI) data supports these trends, indicating an overall slowdown in the Eurozone, despite GDP growth somewhat surprising to the upside.
-Data from Eurostat showed eurozone economic growth was 0.4% QoQ in Q3, accelerating from 0.2% in the previous three months.
-Spain and Portugal registered the fastest growth rates.
+While Europe’s economy has consistently shown signs of weakening, particularly as its largest economies continue to face a deterioration in economic metrics, the US has maintained a steady economic trajectory.
+More recent Purchasing Managers’ Index (PMI) figures continued to support these trends, indicating a sustained slowdown in the Eurozone.

-Inflation, previously noting a substantial decline due to base effects (particularly on energy), rose to 2.0% in October, compared to 1.7% in September and preliminary estimates of 1.9%.
-Core inflation and services inflation remained steady at 2.7% and 3.9%, respectively.
-The labour market remained healthy, with the unemployment rate revolving at notable lows (6.3% in September), and significantly below a 20-year average of 9.3%.
+Inflation, previously noting a substantial decline due to base effects (particularly on energy), accelerated for a third straight month to 2.4% in December 2024, the highest rate since July, compared to 2.2% in November and in line with expectations.
+Core inflation remained steady at 2.7% while services inflation edged higher to 4.0% from 3.9% in the previous month.
+The labour market, a beacon of hope for the Eurozone, remained healthy, with the unemployment rate revolving at notable lows (6.3% in November), and significantly below a 20-year average of 9.3%.

 Fund performance

 The manager, in line with its mandate, maintained an active approach to managing the portfolio.
-Throughout the month, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to continued easing, and exposure to European exposure – continued to take advantage of selective opportunities, primarily by participating in initial offerings.
-Credit issuers which the CC High Income Bond Fund added or increased its exposure to include; SES SA, Holding D’Infra Metiers, and Accorinvest Group SA.
+Throughout Q4, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to continued easing, and exposure to European exposure – continued to take advantage of selective opportunities, primarily by participating in multiple initial offerings.

 Market and investment outlook

-The narrative for credit markets remained largely unchanged in October, with investor focus centered on economic data, central bank policy, and the US election.
+The narrative for credit markets remained largely unchanged at the end of the year, with investor focus centered on the political landscape, economic data, and central bank policy.

-Going forward, we will maintain our active approach, seeking out compelling credit opportunities.
-In line with recent portfolio adjustments, we will gradually increase the portfolio’s duration and exposure to European credit.
+In line with recent portfolio adjustments, we will adjust the portfolio’s duration as deemed necessary.
+Additionally, we aim to further increase the portfolio’s exposure to European credit.
 This strategic shift is motivated by Europe’s earlier stage in the credit cycle and the ECB’s potential to lead global rate cuts.

 -